 Write a personal statement addressing the GTE requirement

-As an applicant you must provide a personal statement in English addressing the GTE requirement.
+As an applicant provide a personal statement in English addressing the GTE requirement.
 If you are not comfortable writing it in English, you can write your statement in your own language and submit a translated copy with your application.

 We recommend you provide evidence for the information you provide in your written statement.